 If you want to stand out, your value prop needs to pull people to you—and away from your competition.
 To do this effectively, you need to communicate how and why you’re different, which is why a competitive analysis is vital.
 It helps you truly “see” where you stand compared to the competition, specifically how you’re positioned in the market.
 It also gives you valuable insight into how other brands are marketing themselves so that you can differentiate yourself.

-If you haven’t done one already, follow our guide to do an analysis in 5 steps.
-(It also includes a handy template to help you identify your competitors’ brand messaging.)
+Tip: If you haven’t done one already, follow our guide to do an analysis in 5 steps, which also includes a free template.

-To better tailor your value prop, create personas that represent your target customer.
 Personas identify demographic and psychographic info that gives you insight into who these people are, what they care about, and how to communicate with them.
+This helps you better tailor your value prop to speak to their core needs.

-Luckily, this exercise doesn’t have to take a time.
-Try this simple guide to create personas in under an hour.
+Tip: Use our simple guide to create personas.
 Once you start to work on your value prop, you can use these personas to vet how impactful it is.

-- Emotional: Your emotional benefits might be that it saves time, eliminates confusion, and helps you build a stronger relationship with customers.
+- Emotional: Your emotional benefits might be that it “saves time,” “eliminates confusion,” or “helps you build a stronger relationship with customers.”

-It’s a simple exercise, but it helps distil your thinking.
+It’s a simple exercise, but it helps distill your thinking.
 A few additional tips:

 - Think of your target customer and the problem you’re solving.
 If you were suffering and seeking a solution, what would you want to hear from your savior (aka your brand)?